Rabies Clinical Presentation

 Coma

 Respiratory failure occurs within 1 week of neurologic symptoms.
 Hypoventilation and metabolic acidosis predominate.
 Acute respiratory distress syndrome is common.
 Wide variations in blood pressure, cardiac arrhythmias, and hypothermia ensue.
 Bradycardia and cardiac arrest occur.
-With intensive support, life may be extended for 3 or 4 months; however, death is usually the outcome.
+With intensive support, life may be extended for 3 or 4 months; however, death usually is the outcome.

 Death